TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 You can achieve a [prefix match](#prefix-match) for older versions by adding the listen path to the URL, and using a regex such as `^/listen-path/users`.
 You might consider using the ending `$` expression to achieve [exact matching](#exact-match).

-Wildcard matches, if desired, can still be achieved in recent versions, by either omitting the `/` prefix from the input URL, or by defining a full regular expression that starts with `^/` and ends with a `$`.

 {{< warning success >}}
 **Warning**